 It you don’t have any of this, simply pile up some straw or dried leaves on the dandelion should be enough to blanch it.

 It is recommended to cut all the dandelion leaves 1 inch (3 cm) from the crown and ridge each plant with a thick layer of soil, about 4 to 6 inches (10 to 15 cm).

 For the dandelion, one can harvest leaves, flowers and even the root.
 Nothing in the dandelion goes to waste!

 Dandelion leaves are most delicious in spring, while they are still young, for use raw or in mixed salads.

 When cooking the leaves, you can harvest anytime during the year.

 Harvesting dandelion flowers

-The dandelion flowers are harvested in spring when the inflorescence is well formed.
+Harvest dandelion flowers in spring when the inflorescence is well formed.

 Cut the capitulum, breaking off the small stem with a sharp pull.

 You can used it to decorate both mixed salads and desserts, and cook it to make delicious dandelion jelly.